Conversation: Köken Ergun with Özge Ersoy

 In the future, if I want to challenge “representation” all together, I will probably look for a different approach, and maybe that approach will be omitting the camera completely.

-Özge: It’s tempting to think that your interest in the Olympics is related to the symbols, images, and materials produced as part of a ritual, which is a recurring theme in your practice.
+Özge: I would like to think that your interest in the Olympics is related to the symbols, images, and materials produced as part of a ritual, which is a recurring theme in your practice.
 If we go back to your earlier videos, in I, Soldier (2005) and The Flag (2006), you focus on public ceremonies, documenting the rituals of strong, established institutions such as the state or the armed forces.
 In these works, you are quite distanced from your subject; you rather observe them from a distance.
 I think that the way you inquire about rituals changes after these works.
-You turn your camera to immigrants’ weddings in Berlin (Wedding, 2006–08), Filipinos in Tel Aviv (Binibining Promised Land, 2009–10), Caferi Shiites in Istanbul (Ashura, 2010–12), and most recently the Turkish Olympics (Young Turks).
+You turn your camera to immigrants’ weddings in Berlin (Wedding, 2006–2008), Filipinos in Tel Aviv (Binibining Promised Land, 2009–2010), Caferi Shiites in Istanbul (Ashura, 2010–2012), and most recently the Turkish Olympics (Young Turks).
 The common denominator is that these groups are somehow marginalized in the larger community they live in, and that you spend time with them, following their respective rituals for months.
 How do you think your perception of rituals has changed over time, through these works?

 Köken: For me, rituals are the key to understand society.
 But my interest in rituals started with an attempt to understand myself.
 Let me start with I, Soldier (2005, 7 min.).
 I shot this video at a stadium in Istanbul on May 19th, the National Day for Youth and Sports in Turkey.
 It looks like a simple documentation of the ceremonies but I believe there’s a sense of revenge and resistance against the state discourse and discipline in this video.
 I was 28 years old at that time, and I was desperately trying to say, “I’m not one of you.”
 In the video, there are long moments of close-ups of a high-ranking soldier’s face.
 Why did I make this choice?
 I can’t answer it easily but it might have to do with my fascination with macho attitudes in men, it might have to do with me being gay.
 But at that time, I didn’t realize that there was something to do with my own emotions.